Encapsule-Annex/jsgraph/README.md

 **Parameters:**

-digraph_ - (required) a reference to a previously-constructed DirectedGraph object. context_ - (required) a reference to your breadth-first search context object. startVertexArray_ - (required) as array of string identifiers of the vertices to visit breadth-first. visitorInterface_ = (required) a reference to your application-specific BFS visitor interface object.
+- digraph_ (required): a reference to a previously-constructed DirectedGraph object.
+- context_ (required): a reference to your breadth-first search context object.
+- startVertexArray_ (required): as array of string identifiers of the vertices to visit breadth-first.
+- visitorInterface_ (required): a reference to your application-specific BFS visitor interface object.

 **Return:**